gaseri/website/docs/en/blog/posts/2022-11-01-publishing-material-for-mkdocs-website-to-github-pages-using-custom-actions-workflow.md

 Two linters are used:

-- for `mkdocs.yml`, [yamllint](https://github.com/adrienverge/yamllint) configuration is in the file `.yamllint.yaml`.
+- for `mkdocs.yml`, [yamllint](https://github.com/adrienverge/yamllint) configuration is in the `.yamllint.yaml` file.
 It should reside in the root of the repository and contain the following:

     ``` yaml
     extends: default